Roasted Veggie & Chicken Bengali Curry

-This delightful curry will knock your socks off with its ease and taste.
-The Indian-inspired Bengal curry paste is a mild yet flavourful base of ginger, chilli, turmeric and fenugreek seeds, and it works perfectly with the roasted cauliflower, carrot and greens to make a mouth-watering meal that's packed with veggie goodness.
+This delightful curry will knock your socks off with its easiness and tastiness.
+The Indian-inspired Bengal curry paste is a mild yet flavourful base of ginger, chilli, turmeric and fenugreek seeds, and it works perfectly with the roasted veggies and chicken to make a mouth-watering meal that's packed with goodness.

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 vegetable stock powder

 water (for the rice)

 water (for the curry)

 • Preheat oven to 240ºC/220ºC fan-forced. • Cut cauliflower (including stalk!) into small florets.
 Cut carrot into bite-sized chunks.
 Cut onion into wedges.
 Finely chop garlic. • Cut chicken breast into 2cm chunks.

 • Place cauliflower and carrot on a lined oven tray.
 Drizzle with olive oil, season with salt and toss to coat.
 Spread out evenly, then roast until tender, 20-25 minutes.

 • In a medium saucepan, heat the butter with a dash of olive oil over medium heat.
 Cook half the garlic until fragrant, 1-2 minutes. • Add basmati rice, water (for the rice) and a generous pinch of salt, stir, then bring to the boil.
 Reduce heat to low and cover with a lid. • Cook for 10 minutes, then remove from heat and keep covered until rice is tender and water is absorbed, 10 minutes.

 TIP: The rice will finish cooking in its own steam so don't peek!